The next VSecM Contributor Sync will be on…

 Using VSecM Init Container

-In certain situations you might not have full control over the source code
+In certain cases you might not have full control over the source code

 of your workloads.
 For example, your workload can be a containerized third